A complete guide on how to use our rug tufting machine.

 The two most important points are: 1.
 Always apply significant pressure with the tufting machine against the backing cloth.
 If consistent pressure isn't applied the yarn will be pushed towards you instead of away and will create inconsistent pile height.
 2. Rotate the tufting machine in the direction you want to go, keeping the foot in front.
 The foot is the curved metal part near the needle.

 Cut pile: 7-18 mm, Loop pile: 4-13 mm

 After completing the tufting process your yarn tufts will need to be secured to the back.
 This is typically done with an adhesive of some sort.
 Any glue will work, but generally a carpet adhesive is used.
 The important thing is that the ends of the yarn are secured so they won't pull out of the backing.
 In addition to applying glue many people choose to stick a backing fabric onto the glue while it's still wet.
 This will vary depending on what the final application is.

-Watch a demonstration on how to finish your hand tufted rug below.
+Watch my Ultimate Guide to finishing your hand tufted rug below: